GogoVang/DepotDumper/README.md

 DepotDownloader
 ===============

 Mass depot key dumper utilizing the SteamKit2 library.
-Supports .NET 6.0
+Supports .NET 9.0

+This program must be run from a console, it has no GUI.

 Resulting files: